 In contrast, a low CIR means that a firm is able to generate higher revenues despite having a lesser amount of assets.
 Thus, companies can use this ratio to make adjustments to their capital spending and planning.

-But, if we are comparing two companies very similar to each other in terms of business model and production processes, then the firm with lower CIR is better.
+But, if we compare two companies very similar to each other in terms of business model and production processes, then the firm with lower CIR is better.
 This is simply because the firm is able to generate a similar level of revenue with a comparatively lesser quantum of assets.

 Formula of Capital Intensity Ratio